 But have you wondered whether primary or secondary school teaching is your calling?
 Well, now you don’t have to.

-If you’re thinking of studying teaching in 2021 and already hold a bachelor’s degree, our new Master of Teaching (F-12) course will qualify you to teach in both primary and secondary schools, maximising your future career opportunities.
+If you’re thinking of studying teaching in 2022 and already hold a bachelor’s degree, UWA's new Master of Teaching (F-12) course will qualify you to teach in both primary and secondary schools, maximising your future career opportunities.

 Not only does the course offer the flexibility to study from anywhere, you’ll get a taste of teaching across all year levels.
 This is a huge advantage if you want to work in schools that span wide age ranges, like many do in rural and regional Australia.

 Interested in a career in teaching?
-Apply for the Master of Teaching (F-12) by Friday 22 January 2021.
+Apply now for the Master of Teaching (F-12).
+Applications close Friday 21 January 2022.